shadow-robot/sr_hand_detector/README.md

 No hand detected on any of the ports!
 ```

-Keep in mind that if not using the provided launchfile, you will have to run the node using ethercat_grant or with sudo privileges.

 ## sr_hand_autodetect class

 This class allows user to run Shadow Robot launch files without providing information like hand serial, ethercat port or hand side.
 Example usage: